Jerry Interval: Photography career

 Interval was heavily Influenced by Yousuf Karsh, Alfred Stieglitz, Edward Steichen etc. in his teenage years and pursued photography as a hobby for several years before turning professional in 1968.
 In 1972, he earned the degree of master of photography from the Professional Photographers of America (PPA).

 His work is documented in The Psychological Approach to Photographic Design, his associate thesis for the ASP, and in a self-published booklet described what he called crash-point symmetry, a compositional technique still widely used by professional photographers.
 Several examples of Interval's work—including some of his noted Merry Monks portraits—are housed at the Photo Antiquities Museum of Photographic History in Pittsburgh.

 His work has appeared in Newsweek, Sports Illustrated, Reader's Digest etc.

-A member of Professional Photographers of America and Photographic Society of America (PSA), Interval lectured at photography conferences and was an instructor for the Winona International School of Professional Photography for about 20 years.
+A member of the Professional Photographers of America and Photographic Society of America (PSA), Interval lectured at photography conferences and was an instructor for the Winona International School of Professional Photography for about 20 years.

 Death

-He died on December 4, 2006, at the age of 83 due to complications from heart problems in the Pittsburgh suburb of Moon Township, Pennsylvania.
+He died on December 4, 2006, in Moon Township, Pennsylvania, at the age of 83.